 Supervised Teaching Experience: All doctoral students are required to act as a teaching assistant for at least one quarter.
 As part of these duties, the student must lead a weekly discussion section.
 Teaching experience is an essential part of graduate training.
 Foreign students must demonstrate acceptable English proficiency as prescribed by The Graduate School.
-Evaluations are made and Sattasfact of the Academica Progress
+Evaluations are made and kept as part of the students' record.